 Securities Trading and Share Dealing

-The Board has adopted the Share Dealing Code contained within the AIM Rules that applies to Directors, senior management and any employee who is in possession of “inside information”.
+In accordance with the AIM Rules and MAR, the Board has adopted the Share Dealing Code that applies to Directors, senior management and any employee who is in possession of “inside information”.
 All such persons are prohibited from trading in the Company’s securities if they are in possession of “inside information”.
-Subject to this condition and trading prohibitions applying to “close periods” (usually two months prior to the publication of the interim and final audited accounts), trading can occur provided the relevant individual has received the appropriate prescribed clearance.
+Subject to this condition and trading prohibitions applying to “close periods” (30 days prior to the publication of the interim and final audited accounts), trading can occur provided the relevant individual has received the appropriate prescribed clearance.
 All Directors and staff are required to advise the Executive Chairman, or other designated person, of their intention to undertake a transaction in the Company’s shares.
 Such a transaction will be prohibited if the Director or employee is considered to be in possession of non-public material information.

 The Company is subject to the UK City Code on Takeovers and Mergers.